How to improve training and development in an organization

 Figure 1: The 360 Feedback Model

-Evaluate your capacity
+Evaluate your capacity for employee training and development programs

 Before the implementation, think about your capacity to provide the training programs.
 How involved do you want to be and how much support are you able to give based on your own set of responsibilities?
-Do you want to handle training internally and have it distributed amongst senior leaders and management, or would you rather outsource your training programs?
+Do you want to handle training internally and have it distributed amongst senior leaders and management, or would you rather outsource your training in the workplace programs?

 Figure 2: The Eisenhower Matrix